 Mulching your garden can be simple, but be mindful when applying.
-Whether you use organic mulch, synthetic mulch, or combinations of either, you can put on a layer that measures 2 to 3 inches in total thickness.
+Whether you use organic mulch, synthetic mulch, or combinations of either, you can put on a layer that measures 5cm to 7.5cm in total thickness.

 Too thin a layer may not have an effect, while too thick a coating can damage or kill your plants.
 But don’t stress yourself if the amount of mulch you apply is off by a few tiny increments—mulch is quite forgiving.

 Should you use black plastic mulch for plant beds, lay down a sheet to cover the entire bed.
 You can bury the edges or secure them with rocks.
-You’ll have to pre-soak the soil before covering it, then use a bulb planter to punch holes onto the black mulch and fill it with seeds or seedlings.
+You’ll have to pre-soak the soil before covering, then use a bulb planter to punch holes onto the black mulch and fill with seeds or seedlings.

 When to mulch your garden